Friday 4 February 2000

 Henry VIII took almost everything of valve from the Cathedral when he broke from the Catholic Church.
 He did this in most newly converted Anglican Churches to highlight the difference in his new Christian religion so the place of worship was just that, not some golden palace like the Pope’s Cathedrals.

-Oliver Cronwell also destoryed some of the history of the Cathedral when he took all of the iron from the various memorials.
+Oliver Cromwell also destroyed some of the history of the Cathedral when he took all of the iron from the various memorials.
 He also used this great Cathedral as stables for his horses.
-The Royal Family and Anglican Church were not things Oliver Cronwell liked.
+The Royal Family and Anglican Church were not things Oliver Cromwell liked.

-Despite this the Cathedral is magnificant to behold.
+Despite this the Cathedral is magnificent to behold.
 The Bishop’s Eye glass window is visually pleasing and the Lincoln Imp watches us all with interest.

 The Lincoln Castle was built in 1068 and the local court is still based here.
 The main attraction in Lincoln’s copy of the Magna Carta.
 There were 36 copies signed and sent to each county at the time.
 Only 4 are still known to exist.